 "Unfounded" crimes: if a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded".
-Only sworn or commissioned law enforcement personnel may "unfound" a crime.
+Only sworn or commissioned law enforcement personnel may categorize a crime as "unfounded".

 Fire statistics for Manhattan, Suffolk, and Poughkeepsie Centers are not required because there are no campus student housing facilities at these locations.
 Only the Garden City Campus is required.